 Highlights include animal feedings, encounters, and the nocturnal platypus habitat.
 Who wouldn’t love spending the day among the ‘roos?

 Darling Harbour is just adjacent to the city center and easily accessible by public transportation; it is home to many of Sydney’s attractions and museums.

 Paddy’s Market, Aboriginal Centre, the casino, the Sydney Sea Life Aquarium, Wild Life Sydney Zoo, Australian National Maritime Museum, and many other public facilities have roots here.
 You will find this large pedestrian precinct in the heart of Sydney, neighboring Chinatown, King Street Wharf, and Cockle Bay.

 Darling Harbour is often host to large-scale events, so see what is going on during your visit to Sydney.

 Discover Sydney by simply wandering the city—it’s free!
 Many of the museums offer free admission, such as the Art Gallery of New South Wales.
 Meander the old-time buildings that are open to the public, including the Queen Victoria Building.

 Explore the city’s many parks and gardens, like Hyde Park.
 Uncover interesting suburbs around the city, for instance Kings Cross.
 Do not pass-up a stroll around Luna Park; it may be worth a few bucks to hop-on one of the amusement park’s fun rides.

-Admittedly, 3 days in Sydney is not nearly enough time if you want to see it all.
+Admittedly, 3-day itinerary for Sydney is not nearly enough time if you want to see it all.
 Hey—that just comes to show that Sydney is bustling full of the things that make a city great!